Berkshire Health System relents, withdrawing booster mandate to 3,000 employees

-PITTSFIELD — Berkshire Health Systems will no longer require its 3,000-member workforce to receive the bivalent booster against the coronavirus, ending a mandate that drew fire, including an online petition signed by 890 people that accused the company of bullying workers.
+PITTSFIELD — Berkshire Health Systems will no longer require its 4,000-member workforce to receive the bivalent booster against the coronavirus, ending a mandate that drew resistence, including an online petition signed by 890 people that accused the company of bullying workers.

 The nonprofit announced Monday it had dropped the booster mandate.
 In a statement, BHS said that while data on the effectiveness of the booster shows it to be effective at greatly reducing the severity of illness, “it may be less effective at preventing transmission of the virus.”

-Note: This story and headline have been modified to correct the number of BHS employees.